smruthi33/-Set-up-SPSS-Modeler-on-Watson-Studio-with-DB2-Warehouse-connection./README.md

 ![](/images/Data_Asset_1.png)

-* Click on the `Connections` tab, select `DB2Warehouse` and select the schema and the uploaded table.
+* Click on the `Change Data Asset > Connections > DB2Warehouse` and select the your schema or default schema (starting with DASH) and the uploaded table.
 Next, click on `Save`.

 ![](/images/Data_Asset_2.png)